 If you allow teens to ski without you, insist on the buddy system.
 This is especially important if they will be accessing off-piste terrain like bowls and gated glades.
 If you only have one teen in your life, consider allowing him or her to bring a friend on your next ski trip.

-We love it when resorts promote an app that tracks laps or facilitates check-ins at various on-mountain locations — not because we want to spam our friends with Facebook updates, but because it allows us to keep track of our teens.
-Vail Resorts, for instance, uses the EpicMix app, through which parents can see where their kids are on the mountain at any given time (it’s also fun to compete as a family on vertical feet skied).
-The system isn’t perfect, as you can often only see which lift your teen last visited, but it’s a start to figuring out why they’re late to lunch.
+We love it when resorts promote an app that tracks laps or facilitates check-ins at various on-mountain locations — not because we want to spam our friends with social media updates, but because it allows us to keep track of our teens.
+For example, Vail Resorts uses the MyEpic app, which allows location sharing that makes it easier to meet up.
+(It’s also fun to track and compete on personalized stats, such as vertical feet skied).

 … And teach them the importance of swinging the packs around to the front when loading onto chairlifts, to avoid snagging straps.
 Teens should carry anything needed for backcountry skiing if they might go outside the boundary (more on that below), plus extra gloves, hand warmers, snacks and water.
 This way, they won’t have to find Mom and Dad while skiing independently.